abhilashmuraleedharan/github-copilot-go-demos/README.md

 # GitHub Copilot Go Demos

-A curated set of demos showcasing how to use [GitHub Copilot](https://github.com/features/copilot) effectively in Go projects.
-This repository contains a set of guided demos to showcase how GitHub Copilot and Copilot Chat can assist Go developers with real-world development tasks like refactoring, testing, debugging, scaffolding, and project design.
+This repository contains a set of guided demos to showcase how [GitHub Copilot and Copilot Chat](https://github.com/features/copilot) can assist Go developers with real-world development tasks like refactoring, testing, debugging, scaffolding, and project design.

 ---